StarRocks/starrocks/docs/using_starrocks/catalog/hive_catalog.md

 #### Step 1: Configure the event listener for your Hive metastore

-Currently, both Hive metastore 2.x and 3.x support the configuration of the event listener.
+Both Hive metastore 2.x and 3.x support the configuration of the event listener.
 The following configuration is for Hive metastore 3.1.2.
-Add the following configuration to the file **$HiveMetastore/conf/hive-site.xml** and restart Hive metastore.
+Add the following configuration items to the file **$HiveMetastore/conf/hive-site.xml** and restart Hive metastore.

 ```XML
 <property>